bnsreenu/digitalsreeni-image-annotator/README.md

   - Stack to slices converter
   - Image patcher
   - Image augmenter
+- NEW: Project Details: View and edit project metadata, including creation date, last modified date, image information, and custom notes.
+- NEW: Advanced Project Search: Search through multiple projects using complex queries with logical operators (AND, OR) and parentheses.

 ## Operating System Requirements
 This application is built using PyQt5 and has been tested on macOS and Windows.
 It may experience compatibility issues on Linux systems, particularly related to the XCB plugin for PyQt5.
 Extensive testing on Linux systems has not been done yet.